Also available with Tachometer output

 - Easy programming with Micro USB Type B connection and terminal console

-- Compatible Windows, Linux, Mac
+- Compatible Windows, Linux, Mac, (some Android)

-- One programmable ignition timing curve
+- One customizable ignition timing curve

 - Rev from 10 to 30,000 RPM